Steller’s sea eagle (Heliaeetus pelagicus)

 - Family: Accipitridae

 Areas of occurrence

-It lives in the Kamchatka, in the Okhotsk Sea shoreline region, in the lower Amur river area and in Northern areas of the Sachalin Island and on Shantar Islands.
-Most birds spend winters in the South Asia – on Kuril Islands and on Japanese Hokkaido Island.
+It lives in the Kamchatka, in the Okhotsk Sea shoreline region, in the lower Amur river area and in the Northern areas of the Sakhalin Island and on Shantar Islands.
+Most birds spend winters in South Asia – on the Kuril Islands and on Japanese Hokkaido Island.

 It migrates less often than the white-tailed eagle (Haliaeetus albicilla), its range is small when compared to other birds of the Accipitridae family.
 Sometimes adolescent eagles were found in North America, on the Pribilof Islands and on Kodiak island, as well as in Beijing or Yakutsk, it also happens to fly all the way to Taiwan, but these are exceptional cases.

 It nests in two habitats: along marine coastlines and on the banks of large rivers, where usually old trees grow.
 It lives in the broad rocky areas or in high tree canopies, mostly in areas abundant with the Erman’s birch and riparian forest ecosystems consisting of larches, alders, willows and poplars.